Avec112/crypto-api/README.md

 # Simple REST Crypto api

-Crypto Service with REST api using algo AES/CTR/PKCS5Padding.
+Crypto Service with REST api using algo `AES/CTR/PKCS5Padding` or `AES/GCM/NoPadding`.
-The Initialization Vector (IV) is created automatically when you encrypt by posting a `Plaintext` object and is added to the cipher.
+The Initialization Vector (IV) and SALT is created automatically when you post.
 The returned `CipherDTO` object will contain a returned value (IV+SALT+CIPHER).

-*Important!* Never use the same `key` and `iv` more than once!

 Note!
 You must configure Transport Layer Security (TLS/SSL) for this to be safe